rdodev/blog/_posts/2015-01-14-for-the-pain-of-it.md

   If so, do I have an end-game plan Y?
       If so, am I in the path to Y?
       If not, do I need an end-game plan or do I need to change paths?
-  If not, why am I doing it?
+  If not, why am I doing X?

 ```